Guide to Visiting NASA Space Center Houston

 We chose General Admission Tickets (the standard ticket) also included in the Houston CityPass.

 - General Admission Ticket if you don’t plan to visit other payable attractions in Houston.
 With this standard ticket, you have access to all the exhibits in the Space Center Houston and the famous Tram Tour of NASA Johnson Space Center.

 - But if you plan to sight Houston, consider Houston CityPass.
 Buying the CityPass helped us save some money during our visit to Houston.
 It was a perfect solution.
-For sure, it is profitable to buy this Houston CityPass if you want to visit other city highlights as well.
+It is profitable to buy this Houston CityPass if you also want to visit other city highlights.
 With this pass, you can save 50% at 5 Top Attractions: Space Center Houston, Downtown Aquarium, Houston Museum of Natural Science, Houston Zoo OR Museum of Fine Arts, Kemah Boardwalk All-Day Ride Pass OR Children’s Museum of Houston.
 It’s a great idea, especially if you are with kids.
-Keep in mind that advance reservations are recommended for CityPASS holders.
+Keep in mind that reservations are recommended for CityPASS holders.
 First, purchase CityPASS online for immediate, paperless delivery to your mobile device.
 Next, call (281) 283-4755 or email [email protected] to reserve your time in Space Center Houston.
 CityPASS guests without an advance reservation can obtain a ticket for the next available time at the ticket window.

 TRIP TIP: We suggest that you purchase your tickets through GetYourGuide as we trust them and use their services ourselves.
-But the most crucial fact, why it is better to choose it, is that you can cancel your trip easily 24 hours in advance to receive a full refund.
+But the most crucial reason it is better to choose it is that you can cancel your trip easily 24 hours in advance to receive a full refund.
 If you buy a ticket via the museum website, you must contact their Reservations Department (calling or via e-mail) at least 48 hours before the date/time on your tickets.

 Space Expert Tour